Jamonygr/azure-terraform-pipeline-with-stages/README.md

 - Separates the Terraform planning and applying stages
 - Validates the Terraform configuration before planning
 - Publishes the Terraform plan as an artifact for later use
+- Runs on an Ubuntu-Latest virtual machine image

 ## Requirements